Therapy Covered By Insurance In Hialeah

 How does BetterHelp work?

 BetterHelp offers online therapy through several formats, including live chat, audio, and video.
 First, users complete a short questionnaire and get matched with a therapist.
-Then, most users start meeting with their therapist on a weekly basis for 30- to 45-minute sessions.
+Most users meet with their therapists on a weekly basis for 30- to 45-minute sessions.

-Therapy on BetterHelp can look different for everyone based on their circumstances and goals for therapy.
+Therapy on BetterHelp can look different for each individual, based on their circumstances and goals for therapy.
 Your therapist can work with you to determine the best approach and treatment plan for you, whether this involves cognitive behavioral therapy, dialectical behavior therapy, psychodynamic therapy, or another therapeutic model.

 How it works